Lattice embeddings in percolation: The case of equal dimensions

 The idea behind the proof is as follows.
 Suppose that $f$ is such an injection.
-By a {\em hole} we mean a cube of side length $M$ in $\Z^d$ all of whose sites are closed (actually, a slightly different definition will be convenient in the formal proof, but this suffices for the current informal sketch).
-Holes are rare (if $p$ is close to $1$), but the typical spacing between them is a fixed function of $d$, $M$, and $p$.
-We will consider the image under $f$ of a cuboid $\ll 1,n\rr^{d-1}\times\ll 1,m\rr\subset\Z^d$, where $m\gg n\gg 1$.
-We will arrange that the images of the two opposite faces $\ll 1,n\rr^{d-1}\times\{1\}$ and $\ll 1,n\rr^{d-1}\times\{m\}$ are far apart, and separated by a $(d-1)$-dimensional `surface of holes' (at the typical spacing).
-This implies that image of the interior of the cuboid must pass through this surface, avoiding all the holes.
+By a \textit{hole} we mean a cube of side length $M$ in $\Z^d$ all of whose sites are closed (actually, a slightly different definition will be convenient in the formal proof, but this suffices for the current informal sketch).
+Holes are rare (if $p$ is close to~$1$), but the typical spacing between them is a fixed function of $d$,~$M$ and~$p$.
+We will consider the image under $f$ of a cuboid $\llbr 1,n\rrbr^{d-1}\times\llbr1,m\rrbr\subset\Z^d$, where $m\gg n\gg1$.
+We will arrange that the images of the two opposite faces $\llbr 1,n\rrbr^{d-1}\times\{1\}$ and $\llbr1,n\rrbr^{d-1}\times\{m\}$ are far apart, and separated by a~$(d-1)$-dimensional ``surface of holes'' (at the typical spacing).
+This implies that the image of the interior of the cuboid must pass through this surface, avoiding all the holes.
 To do so, the image must be in some sense be folded up so as to be locally $(d-1)$-dimensional, and this will give a contradiction to the injectivity of $f$ if $n$ is chosen large enough compared with the spacing of the holes.

-In the case $d=2$ (and perhaps for other small values of $d$), the above ideas can be formalized using {\em ad hoc} geometric methods, but for general $d$ we need a more systematic approach.
-The surface of holes will be constructed using Theorem \ref{don}, and we will augment it with a colouring of the nearby open sites using $d-1$ colours, in such a way that the coloured sites separate the two sides of the surface from each other, but the sites of any given colour fall into well-separated regions of bounded size.
-Via the map $f$, this colouring will induce a colouring of the cuboid that contradicts a certain topological fact.
+In the case $d=2$, it is possible to formalize the above ideas using fairly direct ad hoc geometric arguments.
+It is plausible that a similar approach could be pushed through (with substantially more difficulty) for $d=3$.
+For general $d$, a less direct (but more systematic) approach appears to be required.
+Specifically, the surface of holes will be constructed using Theorem~\ref{don}, and, crucially, we will augment it with a coloring of the nearby open sites using exactly $d-1$ colors, in such a way that the colored sites separate the two sides of the surface from each other, but the sites of any given color fall into well-separated regions of bounded size.
+Via the map $f$, this coloring will induce a coloring of the cuboid that contradicts a certain topological fact.